 Recommendations 10 and 11 call for the streamlining of the permitting and regulatory authorization process following coral reef injuries.
-Recommendation 10 states that FDEP should employ a process, such as the existing Environmental Resource Permitting (ERP) process, that incorporates the conditions requiring trustee approval for the authorization and regulation of primary restoration, compensatory restoration, and monitoring activities associated with reef impacts.
-As stated in Phase I, some of these issues have been addressed through the adoption of the CRPA, such as the requirement for the RP to cooperate with FDEP to undertake assessment and restoration in a timely fashion.
+Recommendation 10 states that DEP should employ a process, such as the existing Environmental Resource Permitting (ERP) process, that incorporates the conditions requiring trustee approval for the authorization and regulation of primary restoration, compensatory restoration, and monitoring activities associated with reef impacts.
+As stated in Phase I, some of these issues have been addressed through the adoption of the CRPA, such as the requirement for the RP to cooperate with DEP to undertake assessment and restoration in a timely fashion.

-A meeting to discuss these issues was held December 5, 2012 with representatives from FDEP CRCP, FDEP SED, South Florida Water Management District (SFWMD), FWC, BCEPGMD, Martin County Growth Management Environmental Division (MCGMED), DRER, USACE, USCG, and NOAA NMFS.
+A meeting to discuss these issues was held December 5, 2012 with representatives from DEP CRCP, DEP SED, South Florida Water Management District (SFWMD), FWC, BCEPGMD, Martin County Growth Management Environmental Division (MCGMED), DRER, USACE, USCG, and NOAA NMFS.
 During the meeting each agency discussed what permits and authorizations would be required to perform coral triage, emergency stabilization, installation of temporary submerged buoys, installation of temporary mooring buoys, large scale restoration, and installation of data loggers.
 Additionally, permit fees and timelines for issuance were discussed.
 One suggestion from the agencies was for CRCP to create standard operating procedures (SOPs) for a list of tasks and their associated best management practices (BMPs) that typically take place after a reef injury event for the agencies to have on file.
-This list of tasks, SOPs, and BMPs are currently being drafted and will be finalized and implemented during Phase IV.
+The Reef Injury Event Stabilization & Restoration Best Management Practices was finalized and implemented during Phase IV (Appendix 10).